emerald-dao/emerald-academy-v2/src/lib/content/courses/beginner-dapp-ios/en/chapter2/lesson3.md

 ## Adding A Text Field

-Now that we have a working button, lets add a text field so the user can enter a prompt for the button to print instead of the staticly defined text we currently have.
-To add a text field we first need to add a varible that will hold the inputed text.
+Now that we have a working button, let's add a text field so the user can enter a prompt for the button to print instead of the statically defined text we currently have.
+To add a text field we first need to add a variable that will hold the input text.
 To do this add the below code just above the `body` of our `ContentView`:

 ```swift
 @State var inputText = ""
 ```

-Overall this is fairly self explanatory, we create a `var` or variable named `inputText` and initialize it with an empty string.
+Overall this is fairly self-explanatory, we create a `var` or variable named `inputText` and initialize it with an empty string.
 However, notice the `@State` before the variable declaration.
-SwiftUI provides various "Property Wrappers" such as `@State` that enhance the functionality of our code, in paticular the `@State` property wrapper allows SwiftUI to track and update the value of a variable as it changes.
-It is often used for storing and managing the state of user interface elements since anytime it value changes the view is updated to reflect the new value.
+SwiftUI provides various "Property Wrappers" such as `@State` that enhance the functionality of our code, in particular, the `@State`` property wrapper allows SwiftUI to track and update the value of a variable as it changes.
+It is often used for storing and managing the state of user interface elements since any time its value changes the view is updated to reflect the new value.

-Now lets add the text field itself, place the below code just above the button we created earlier:
+Now let's add the text field itself, place the below code just above the button we created earlier:

 ```swift
 TextField("Change Greeting", text: $inputText)